 In severe cases I write an MRI prescription as well as immobilize the patient’s foot by placing them in a walking boot with a stiff rocker bottom.
 By not allowing the Metatarsals to stretch, the ligaments are allowed to begin to heal.

 In the worst cases I have had to place a patient in this type of boot for up to 3 months.
 Almost all patients with Grade I, II, or III tears of the Plantar Plate have healed.
-Those with Morton’s Neuroma have reported reduced symptoms by up to 100%.
+Those with Morton’s Neuroma usually improve dramatically.